-Rule 8.17 Provider Change of Status
+Rule 8.15 Provider Change of Status

-When a change of status occurs, the change must be reported to MDHS within 10 (ten) calendar days of the occurrence.
+Child care providers shall notify DECCD via email immediately of any change in ownership, change in business structure, facility site location, change in employer identification number, or closure of the facility.
+The provider agrees to provide MDHS with a copy of the notice from the Internal Revenue Service (IRS) verifying any change in the Taxpayer Identification Number.
+When a change of status occurs, the change must be reported to DECCD within 10 (ten) calendar days of the occurrence.

-A significant change of status requires completion of a new CCPP application and new e-Ledger training webinar (if more than 6 months since completion of the last webinar) and includes the following:
+A significant change of status requires completion of a new CCPP application and new e-Ledger training webinar, if more than six (6) months since completion of the last webinar, and includes the following:

 Address change